KoCMoHaBTa/MHDependencyKit/README.md

 ### Using configurable protocols

-Specifying concrete types is easy and fast, however if you have a comples UI and workflow with a lot of types - you might end up with endless combinations of them.
+Specifying concrete types is easy and fast, however if you have a complex UI and workflow with a lot of types - you might end up with endless combinations of them.

 A more generic approach is to use configurable protocols for common dependencies.